lawrenceevalyn/THE-DISS/README.md

 ## Research Log

+### Feb 11 2017

+TABLEAU IS JUST STUPIDLY COOL AND I MADE SO MANY CHARTS AND I AM SO EXCITED

+So far I have just pulled the ESTC data in -- I fiddled with making it combine with the ECCO-TCP information but haven't figured it out yet.
+I've already learned SO MUCH about the ESTC records, though!!

 ### Jan 30 2017

 One approach to the ESTC corpus might be to randomly sample 500 items, carefully classify them, and then use those classifications as training to computationally classify the larger list?
 Maybe with topic modelling??
 But everything might be on FAR too tiny a scale for this to be reliable; ask mom.
 (It would, at least, be possible to *test* my accuracy afterward, by randomly checking a sample of the machine-classified titles to see if I concur..)